-- 1. Identify the substances having glycosidic bond and peptide bond, respectively in their structure: - (A) Glycerol, trypsin - (B) Cellulose, lecithin - (C) Inulin, insulin - (D) Chitin, cholesterol - 2.
-Which of the following is a difference between carbohydrates and nucleic acids? - Carbohydrates are made up of monomers (A) called nucleotides, while nucleic acids are made up of monomers called monosaccharides. - Carbohydrates contain carbon, hydrogen, (B) and oxygen, while nucleic acids contain carbon, hydrogen, oxygen, nitrogen, and phosphorus. - Carbohydrates are used as energy storage (C) molecules, while nucleic acids are used as structural components of cells. - Carbohydrates have a double helix (D) structure, while nucleic acids have a linear structure. - 3.
-Which of the following macronutrients is the primary source of energy for the human body? - (A) Carbohydrates Lipids (B) Vitamins - (C) Proteins (D)
+- 1. Identify the substances having glycosidic bond and peptide bond, respectively in their structure:

+- (A) Glycerol, trypsin

+- (B) Cellulose, lecithin

+- (C) Inulin, insulin

+- (D) Chitin, cholesterol

+- 2. Which of the following is a difference between carbohydrates and nucleic acids?

+- Carbohydrates are made up of monomers called nucleotides, while nucleic acids are made up of monomers called monosaccharides.

+- Carbohydrates contain carbon, hydrogen, and oxygen, while nucleic acids contain carbon, hydrogen, oxygen, nitrogen, and phosphorus.

+- Carbohydrates are used as energy storage (C) molecules, while nucleic acids are used as structural components of cells.

+- Carbohydrates have a double helix structure, while nucleic acids have a linear structure.

+- 3. Which of the following macronutrients is the primary source of energy for the human body?

+- (A) Carbohydrates

+- (B) Lipids

+- (C) Proteins

+- (D) Vitamins

 - 4. Which of the following is a characteristic of enzymes but not proteins?

 - (A) They are made up of amino acids.

-- They can be denatured by (B) high temperatures or extreme pH.
+- They can be denatured by (B) temperatures or extreme pH.

 - They catalyze biochemical reactions.
 (C)

 - They have a specific three-dimensional (D) structure.

 - 5. Which of the following molecules contains both carbohydrate and protein components?

+- (A) Cellulose

-- (A) Cellulose (B) Starch
+- (B) Starch

+- (C) Glycoprotein

-- (C) Glycoprotein (D) Glucose
+- (D) Glucose

-- Identify the INCORRECT statement.
-6.
+- 6. Identify the INCORRECT statement.

-- (A) Insulin is a protein.
+- Insulin is a protein.
+(A)

 - (B) All enzymes are proteins.

 - (C) All proteins are enzymes.

 - Elastin is a protein.
 (D)

 - 7. Match the following and select the correct option.

 Column I Column II

 i.
 Lipid p.
 Glutamic acid

 ii.
 Amino acid q.
 Glycerol

 iii.
 Protein r.
 Starch

 iv.
-Carbohydrate s.
-Collagen
+Carbohydrate S. Collagen

-(A) $i - q, ii - s, iii - r, iv - p$
+- i q, ii s, iii r, iv p

-(B) $i - q, ii - p, iii - s, iv - r$

-- ·р,

-- (C) i - p, ii - q, iii - r, iv - s

-- (D) i r, ii s, iii p, iv q
+- (B) i-q, ii-p, iii-s, iv-r

+- (C) i-p, ii-q, iii-r, iv-s

+- (D) i-r, ii-s, iii-p, iv-q

+MHT-CET Previous Years' Questions

-→ ◆ ◆ ◆ MHT-CET Previou ıs Yea rs' Questions 1.
-A 340 Å long segment of DNA molecule has 20 thymine nitrogenous bases, what will be the number of guanine nitrogen bases in the same 5.
-Disaccharides are formed from two monosaccharides by the process of segment?
-[2015] (A) 10 (B) 40 (C) 80 (D) 160 (A) Polymerization(B) Hybridization(C) Hydrogenation(D) Condensation 2.
-Enzymes can react with acidic or basic substances due to their nature.
-[2019] 6.
-The rate of enzyme reactions rises with the increase in substrate concentration.
-But it does
+- A 340 Å long segment of DNA molecule has 20 1. thymine nitrogenous bases, what will be the number of guanine nitrogen bases in the same segment?
+[2015]

+- (A) 10

+- (B) 40

+- 80 (C)

+- (D) 160

+- Enzymes can react with acidic or basic 2. substances due to their nature.
+[2019]

+- (A) Amorphous

+- (B) Competitive

+- Colloidal (C)

-- (B) Amorphous Competitive (A)Colloidal (D) Amphoteric (C)
+- (D) Amphoteric

 - Which one of the following sugar does NOT 3. have same empirical formula as that of carbohydrate?
 [2019]

+- (A) Maltose

-- (A) Maltose (B) Galactose
+- (B) Galactose

+- Digitoxose (C)

-- Digitoxose (D) Glycogen (C)
+- (D) Glycogen

-- Which one of the following is generally 4. applicable to polysaccharides?
-[2020] Crystalline, insoluble, tasteless (A)
+- 4. Which one of the following is generally applicable to polysaccharides?
+[2020]

+- Crystalline, insoluble, tasteless (A)

 - (B) Amorphous, soluble, sweet

-- Crystalline soluble sweet (C)
+- (C) Crystalline soluble sweet

 - Amorphous, insoluble, tasteless (D)

+- formed 5.
+Disaccharides are from two monosaccharides by the process of [2020]

+- (A) Polymerization

+- Hybridization

+- (C) Hydrogenation

+- (D) Condensation

-- NOT increase beyond a certain concentration because [2020] - The enzymes undergo denaturation.
-(A) - Free enzyme molecules to bind with (B) substrate are not available. - (C) The substrate molecules are available. - (D) The reaction has to maintain a minimum velocity.
+- The rate of enzyme reactions rises with the 6. increase in substrate concentration.
+But it does NOT increase beyond a certain concentration because [2020]

+- The enzymes undergo denaturation.
+(A)

+- Free enzyme molecules to bind with (B) substrate are not available.

+- (C) The substrate molecules are available.

+- The reaction has to maintain a minimum velocity.

-7. Carbohydrate molecules are characterized by any one of the following groups EXCEPT [2020]
+- 7. Carbohydrate molecules are characterized by any one of the following groups EXCEPT [2020]

 - (A) Aldehyde (HO)

 - Carboxyl (COOH) (B)

 - Ketone (C = O)(C)

 - Hydroxyl (OH) (D)